kenichi/tnwhb13/README.md

 that talks to both Pearson Eyewitness and Esri Geotriggers.
 It offers routes to check for guidebook entries, and create Geotriggers from those entries.

-It also contians a iPhone app that posts its location data to the tuby webservice.
+It also contians a iPhone app that posts its location data to the ruby webservice.
 When that is done, it shows the user pins on a map of the interesting places that the Pearson API came back with.
 It also registers itself to receive Push Notifications from the Geotriggers, that were created by the ruby webservice.